 Example 1: Chords

 Now, let’s go through each of these examples and break down the core components.

 The plug-in I chose to use for these examples is Native Instruments’ The Giant.
-After loading up a new instance in Lumit, I adjusted the tone knob to give the piano a softer feel.
+After loading up a new instance in SoundBridge, I adjusted the tone knob to give the piano a softer feel.
 By enabling the XXL function, I also gave the piano more size; hence, more depth.
 Since the piano is playing chords in this case, the depth makes it more prominent in the mix, relative to other potential elements.

 To further emphasize this, I added some stereo width with Kontakt’s built-in stereo modeler.

 Next, I added some chorusing.
 Since the sound still has to remain clean and powerful, it’s important to use this in moderation – just for color.
-With that in mind, the first thing I’ve done is turn the dry/wet to about 50%.
-I then reduced the LFO depth and rate to to 0.40 and 0.03 Hz, respectively.
+With that in mind, the first thing I’ve done is to turn the dry/wet to about 50%.
+I then reduced the LFO depth and rate to 0.40 and 0.03 Hz, respectively.

 Though The Giant’s internal reverb is adding good ambiance to our sound already, I’ll add another small layer of reverb in parallel, using a return channel.
 This implementation is important because it avoids deteriorating the sound and preserve the original dry signal.

 On this reverb, I increased the reverb time to about 2.30 seconds, the steepness to about 70% ad the diffusion to 60%.
 Since we want this effect in parallel, it’s important to take the wet all the way to 100%.

 I added a compressor to glue all of these effects together as the final effect in my effects chain.
 Compression techniques are extremely characteristic of EDM pianos.